What the changes to UK interest rates mean for mortgages

 Understand how it could affect your credit health.

 You may have seen that the Bank of England has been making some moves with interest rates lately.
-The base rate dropped to 4% on 7th August 2025 – the latest in a series of cuts that started last year.
+The base rate was cut to 4% on 7 August 2025 and has been held at this level following the bank’s review on 18 September.

 Whether you're dreaming of your first home or you're already on the property ladder, these changes could affect you.

-But while falling rates sound like great news – and they often are – the full picture is a bit more nuanced than the headlines might suggest.
+But while stable rates after recent cuts sound like reassuring news – and they often are – the full picture is a bit more nuanced than the headlines might suggest.

 What's been happening with UK interest rates?

 Let's start with the basics.
-This recent cut marks the fifth-rate reduction over the past 12 months, bringing the base rate to its lowest level since March 2023.
+The August cut marked the fifth reduction in rate over the past 12 months, bringing the base rate to its lowest level since March 2023.
+But in September, the Bank of England has chosen to hold rates steady at 4% – a decision that reflects the ongoing balancing act between supporting economic growth and managing inflation.
 It's been quite a journey from the peak of 5.25% we saw from August 2023 to August 2024.

 While inflation fell below the Bank's 2% target in September 2024 for the first time in over three years, it’s risen over the past few months to 3.6%.
 This balancing act between supporting economic growth and keeping inflation in check is why the Bank of England's decisions aren't always straightforward.